DeveloperBreeze

 Next Steps

-- Integrate TypeScript with popular frameworks like React and Angular for type-safe component development.
+• Use TypeScript with frameworks like React and Angular for type-safe development.

-- Experiment with custom utility types to simplify complex type transformations in your projects.
+• Experiment with custom utility types for complex type transformations.